ElMassimo/vite_ruby/docs/config/index.md

   Specify the directory where your source code will be defined (relative to <kbd>[root]</kbd>).

-  Vite Rails will alias this directory as `~/` allowing you to make absolute imports, which are more convenient.
+  Vite Ruby will alias this directory as `~/` and `@/`, allowing you to make absolute imports which are more convenient.

   It be watched for changes when using <kbd>[autoBuild]</kbd>, you can add aditional paths to keep track of using <kbd>[watchAdditionalPaths]</kbd>.